-Grouping sales by product type in A2X
+Grouping Sales by Product Type in A2X

-Using grouping by product types in A2X
+Using Grouping by Product Types in A2X

 There are two steps to use product types grouping in A2X.

-1. Add Product Types
+1. Add product types

-Log in into our A2X account, go to “Settings” in the main menu and the following window will appear:
+Log in into your A2X account, go to “Settings” in the main menu, and the following window will appear:

-- define a Product type name - we might use our brands to continue our example from above: ‘COOL’ or ‘FUNKY’.
+- Define a Product type name - we might use our brands to continue our example from above: ‘COOL’ or ‘FUNKY’.

-- in the second box, we can list all the SKUs separated by a comma and click on “Add Product Type”.
-Then repeat the same procedure to add any other Product Types (like ‘FUNKY’ from our example)
+- In the second box, we can list all the SKUs separated by a comma and click on “Add Product Type”.
+Then repeat the same procedure to add any other Product Types (like ‘FUNKY’ from our example):

 2. Enable ‘Group by Product Type’ invoice setting

 Please note, that once we change the A2X invoice setting, we need to refresh each settlement we wish to post to reflect the new calculations.
-In our example of two ‘COOL’ and ‘FUNKY’ Product Types we added, the sales on the invoices that A2X generates will be displayed as follows: Sales - COOL Sales - FUNKY Sales - All other products
+In our example of two ‘COOL’ and ‘FUNKY’ Product Types we added, the sales on the invoices that A2X generates will be displayed as follows:

 Some users also use this option to track broad categories of products in their P&L reporting for management.
-The “Group by Product Type” option works well if we have consistent formatting in your SKUs or a SKU list that’s not changing too often.
-Should you need any further assistance, please contact us at: email@example.com
+The “Group by Product Type” option works well if we have consistent formatting in your SKUs or a SKU list that doesn’t change too often.

 Ready to get started?